rabbitmq/rabbitmq-website/site/plugins.md

 to installation method.
 For example, `/usr/lib/rabbitmq/plugins` is a 3rd party plugin directory path used by RabbitMQ [Debian packages](/install-debian.html).

-Plugin directory can be located by executing the following command on the host with a running RabbitMQ node:
+Plugin directory can be located by executing the `rabbitmq-plugins directories` command on the host with a running RabbitMQ node:

 <pre class="lang-bash">
-rabbitmqctl eval 'application:get_env(rabbit, plugins_dir).'
+rabbitmq-plugins directories -s
+# => Plugin archives directory: /path/to/rabbitmq/plugins
+# => Plugin expansion directory: /path/to/node/node-plugins-expand
-# => {ok,"/usr/lib/rabbitmq/plugins:/usr/lib/rabbitmq/lib/rabbitmq_server-3.8.4/plugins"}
+# => Enabled plugins file: /path/to/enabled_plugins
 </pre>

 The first directory in the example above is the 3rd party plugin directory.